Skip to Content

 The House Committee on Veterans' Affairs was authorized by enactment of Public Law 601, 79th Congress, which was entitled "Legislative Reorganization Act of 1946."

-The House Committee on Veterans' Affairs is the authorizing committee for the Department of Veterans Affairs (VA).
-The committee is responsible for recommending legislation expanding, curtailing, or fine-tuning existing laws relating to veterans' benefits.
-The Committee also has oversight responsibility, which means monitoring and evaluating the operations of the VA.
-If the Committee finds that VA is not administering laws as Congress intended, then it is addressed through the hearing process and legislation.
-We are the voice of Congress for veterans in dealings with the VA.
+The House Committee on Veterans' Affairs is the authorizing committee for the Department of Veterans Affairs (VA), the second largest government agency in the federal government.
+The Committee is responsible for advancing legislation to expand, modernize, or fine-tune existing laws – as well as creating new programs – related to veterans' healthcare, disability compensation, burial benefits, and education benefits through the VA.
+The Committee also has oversight responsibility through its Article 1 powers as granted by the US Constitution, which means every single day the Committee is monitoring and evaluating the operations of VA to ensure it meets the needs of the veteran community and the taxpayers’ investment.
+If the Committee finds that VA is not administering laws or programs as Congress intended, those issues are then addressed through the oversight hearing and legislative process.
+The Committee proudly serves as the voice of Congress for veterans, their families, and their survivors by ensuring VA fulfills the promise it has made to generations of veterans.

 Jurisdiction of the Committee on Veterans’ Affairs

-- Veterans' hospitals, medical care, and treatment of veterans.
+5. VA hospitals, healthcare, and treatment of veterans.

 Complete Jurisdiction of the Committee